microsoft/AIforEarth-API-Development/README.md

 ENV SERVICE_MODEL_FRAMEOWRK_VERSION "microsoft-r-open-3.4.3"
 ENV SERVICE_MODEL_VERSION "1.0"
 ```
+You may modify other environment variables as well.
+In particular, you may want to change the environment variable API_PREFIX.
+We recommend using the format "/\<version-number>/\<api-name>/\<function>" such as "/v1/my_api/tasker".

 ## Build and run your image
 This section features a step-by-step guide to building and running your image.